kanthrishav/cv_ml_dl_ai/raspberry-pi/01_doc_scanner/README.md

  - Computes a 4-point perspective transform and warps to a top-down scan.
  - (Optional) Uses Tesseract OSD for orientation correction (0/90/180/270) with short history (debounce).

+## How to run

+Hardware: Raspberry Pi 5 + IMX500, reasonably lit indoor scene.
+Software: Python 3, OpenCV 4+, pytesseract (Tesseract 4/5), Picamera2.
+Picamera2 manual (capture/format notes): RGB888 works well with OpenCV.
+Press q to quit.
+Windows show: All Contour Feed, topk Contour Feed, few Contour Feed, selected Contour Feed, scan, and optional OCR Annotated.

+Focal length of RPI AI Camera (IMX500) was set to 80 cm which made it possible for the camera to scan documents up to 110 cm.
+The current constraints set in the code will not make it possible for camera to scan a document which fully fills up the FoV, mainly because that is not the problem statement being solved here.
+If one can put the document right in front of the camera perfectly vertical, one doesnt require so much robustness wrt arbitrary position and orientation.
+The code is meant to scan documents within 110 cm of the camera from the video feed, for example a camera mounted above your working table.

 ## Techniques, why they were chosen, and alternatives
 1. Local contrast normalization (CLAHE) → Gaussian blur CLAHE boosts text/background separation under uneven indoor lighting; blur reduces high-frequency noise before Canny.